 8. The Black Magician Trilogy by Trudi Canavan

 The Black Magician trilogy tells the story of Sonea, a girl from the slums of the magical country Kyralia.
 Though normally only upper class-citizens have the capacity for magic, Sonea soon discovers she possesses magical gifts — leading to her capture by the Magician’s Guild of Kyralia and, once she escapes, the necessity of teaching herself how to control her abilities.

 9. Boreal Moon by Julian May

-Military and political tensions are high among the four kingdoms of the Boreal Sea — but one Prince Conrig, in the kingdom of Cathra, plans to unite them with the help of his lover, Princess Ullanoth of Moss.
+Military and political tensions are high among the four kingdoms in Boreal Moon — but one Prince Conrig, in the kingdom of Cathra, plans to unite them with the help of his lover, Princess Ullanoth of Moss.
 However, are their motives purely diplomatic, or do they have something else up their sleeves?

 As Tallos ventures to the north to recover what he believes will be the corpses of his friend’s children, he only hopes his mission will be swift.
 He never expects to find something worse than corpses: something that will unleash a much greater struggle for him and his people.
 Ireman is especially famous for his plot twists, and the flabbergasting turns that take place in this series are “bound” to leave readers gaping.